 Break of Hearts – The Film

-It’s been a while, but we final get another film with a divorce theme.
+It’s been a while, but we finally get another film with a divorce theme.
 Though they never actually go through with that.
-Break of Hearts is about the whirlwind romance of a brilliant conductor Franz Roberti (played by Charles Boyer) and aspiring songwriter Constance Dane, played by Hepburn.
+Break of Hearts is about the whirlwind romance of a brilliant conductor Franz Roberti (played by Charles Boyer), and aspiring songwriter Constance Dane, played by Hepburn.
 She ends up Constance Dane Roberti, a great character name even without an alliterative twist.
 They meet, fall in love, and get married in a single afternoon, which always works out well.
-She learns Franz was a bit of a ladies man, and after a few misunderstandings, decides to leave him.
-Then the usual ensues… he spirals downward, she takes him back and they all live happily ever after in loving co-dependency.
+She learns Franz was a bit of a ladies’ man, and after a few misunderstandings, decides to leave him.
+Then the usual ensues… he spirals downward, she takes him back, and they all live happily ever after in loving co-dependency.

 Break of Hearts – The Furs

-As I mentioned, Katharine Hepburn doesn’t wear much fur in this film, but a lot of others do.
-The life of a “playboy orchestra conductor” is apparently one I should investigate as this film strongly suggests it will bring one in contact with many fur wearing women.
+As I mentioned, Katharine Hepburn doesn’t wear much fur in this film, but many others do.
+The life of a “playboy orchestra conductor” is one I should investigate as this film strongly suggests it will bring one in contact with many fur-wearing women.

 Like any good workout, you need to stretch first, and before Break of Hearts gives us the good stuff, we also visit Helene Millard, who establishes her gossipy character Sylvia in this mink cape-let.

-Finally we arrive at the marquee fur, fittingly in a key sequence in the film.
+Finally, we arrive at the marquee fur, fittingly in a critical sequence in the film.
 Jean Howard wears this coat/cape made of lush white fox and capped by a beautiful high collar.

-Didi and her white fox head off to the powder room before lunch beings.
+Didi and her white fox head off to the powder room before lunch.

-Where who should she find but gossipy Sylvia in this chinchilla trimmed jacket.
-Who chats her up about Franz while, off in another corner sits Constance, overhearing everything.
+Where who should she find but gossipy Sylvia in this chinchilla-trimmed jacket.
+Sylvia chats her up about Franz while, off in another corner, sits Constance, overhearing everything.
 Dun-dun-DUN!

 If you were thinking, “Hey, it’d be great if that chinchilla and the white fox showed up on screen together,” then give yourself a gold star and enjoy this:

-Constance starts reevaluating her relationship as Sylvia and Didi look on in their furs.
+Constance reevaluates her relationship as Sylvia and Didi look on in their furs.

-Later, Anne Grey shows up in this very large silver fox collared outfit.
+Later, Anne Grey shows up in this large silver fox collared outfit.

-The collar has some extra tails hanging off but no mask/feet to mess thing up, very nice indeed.
+The collar has some extra tails hanging off but no mask/feet to mess things up; very nice indeed.
 She smokes briefly in this sequence while wearing the fur.

-While the trim along the bottom is full, it shrinks to nothing where a large collar was completely warranted.
-The costume designer gets a pass on this thanks to the earlier white fox, though.
+While the trim along the bottom is full, it shrinks to nothing where it counts: the collar.
+Thanks to the earlier white fox, the costume designer gets a pass on this, though.

-That big white fox is the showstopper in the film, and it does have a decent “supporting cast” of other furs, which help it clock in at a good 8 minutes of fur footage.
-For a 78 minute film that’s not bad.
-Apparently this wasn’t a real successful film for Katharine Hepburn.
+That big white fox is the showstopper in the film, and it does have a decent “supporting cast” of other furs, which helps it clock in at a good 8 minutes of fur footage.
+That’s not bad for a 78-minute film.
+This wasn’t a successful film for Katharine Hepburn.
 I’d attribute that primarily to the decision to keep her out large fox furs for the majority of the film, though I’m sure other film historians may respectfully disagree with me on that one.